httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Target URI {#content-target-uri}

 The `@target-uri` derived component refers to the target URI of a request message.
-The component value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target as described in {{SEMANTICS, Section 7.1}}.
+The component value is the full absolute target URI of the request, potentially assembled from all available parts including the authority and request target as described in {{HTTP, Section 7.1}}.
 If used, the `@target-uri` component identifier MUST occur only once in the covered components.

 For example, the following message sent over HTTPS: